NextJSTemplates/play-nextjs/README.md

 If you appreciate this project, please consider starring this repository.
 Your support encourages our team to continue creating more content like this and helps us to reach more users like you!

 ## Explore More Templates
-For a wider range of options, feel free to browse our collection of [Next.js Templates, Boilerblates and Starter Kits](https://nextjstemplates.com/templates).
+For a wider range of options, feel free to browse our collection of [Next.js Templates, Boilerplates and Starter Kits](https://nextjstemplates.com/templates).